-Yes, you'll need some big panties to hold on to a pad that large.
-I read all about the postpartum underwear issues over at Ain't No Mom Jeans.
-Based on Shana's recommendations, I bought a ton of dark (aka- more stain resistant) undies from AE, and they were perfect!
-I sized up from my normal by 2 sizes (1x for pregnancy, 1x for not being a skinny 13 year old girl, since that's their normal buyer).
+Yes, you’ll need some big panties to hold on to a pad that large.
+Based on Shana’s recommendation from The Mom Edit, I bought a ton of dark (aka- more stain resistant) undies from AE, and they were perfect!
+I sized up from my normal by 2 sizes (1x for pregnancy, 1x for not being a skinny 13 year old girl, since that’s their normal buyer).
 Super comfy and I admit to still wearing them all the time.

-Listen to your doctor and nurses when they tell you that you'll need to stay on top of the pain meds.
-It's best to just plan to stay on them around the clock, take them whether you need it or not, but make sure you don't go over the max recommended daily dose for that Tylenol!
-Tylenol is every 4 hours, Advil/Motrin (same thing) are every 6 hours.
-I kept a little notepad and jotted down when I had taken something so I wouldn't overdo it.
+Listen to your doctor and nurses when they tell you that you’ll need to stay on top of the pain meds.
+It’s best to just plan to stay on them around the clock, take them whether you need it or not, but make sure you don’t go over the max recommended daily dose for that Tylenol!
+Tylenol is every 4 hours (with a max of 3000 mg a day), Advil/Motrin (same thing) are every 6 hours.
+I kept a little notepad and jotted down when I had taken something so I wouldn’t overdo it.

 It depended on the day, but sometimes a little icepack went a long way towards making me feel better!
 You can put ice cubes in a disposable diaper and wrap it up, but I never got enough cold from that.
 Instead I mostly used disposable cold packs (mine were from Walmart), which I wrapped in a washcloth.
 I washed the cloths pretty frequently and after I stopped using the packs a few weeks later I just tossed them.
 At 2 for $2.50 or so, I had no problem doing that!